max-sixty/pytest-accept/README.md

 ## Jesse, what the?

-This style of tests is fairly well-developed in some languages, although still doesn't receive the attention I think it deserves, and historically hasn't had great support in python.
+This style of testing is fairly well-developed in some languages, although still doesn't receive the attention I think it deserves, and historically hasn't had great support in python.

-It changes testing from an annoyance to automating the check you probably do anyway — run the code and see if the output looks reasonable.
+It changes testing from an annoyance, to an automatic way of running the check you probably do anyway — run the code and see if the output looks reasonable.

 Confusingly, it's referred to "Snapshot testing" or "Regression testing" or "Expect testing".
 The best explanation I've seen on this testing style is from